YANDA-SHAO/SensorReco/README.md

 # Gated Sensor Ranking for Deployment-Oriented Sensor Recommendation

-This repository provides the research implementation and processed Story-7 Balanced data for Gated Sensor Ranking (GSR).
-The workflow learns a stochastic gate for every complete sensing resource, produces a frozen sensor ranking, re-trains task models over nested top-*k* configurations, and selects the smallest validation operating point retaining 95% of the best observed validation utility.
+This repository provides the research implementation for Gated Sensor Ranking (GSR).
 The release includes GSR and all six comparison procedures used in the
 benchmark: Random, QR response diversity, grouped mRMR, Global PFI, High-error PFI, and retrained leave-one-resource-out (LORO).
 Raw HBTA data, checkpoints,